Specifications for Cotton Bale Packaging Materials

 A guide to bale conditions which are considered acceptable to receiving warehouses and textile mills.

-NEW: 2023 Notice Reiterates the Importance of Correct Reporting of Tare Weights and Bagging and Tie Code Combinations on Electronic Warehouse Receipts
+2023 Notice Reiterates the Importance of Correct Reporting of Tare Weights and Bagging and Tie Code Combinations on Electronic Warehouse Receipts

 The NCC is concerned that instances of misreported bagging and tie code combinations on electronic warehouse receipts have been increasing over the last several crop years.
 USDA requires gins to include bag and tie codes when they send bale data to warehouses, and warehouses are required to include bag and tie codes on all warehouse receipts; having correct tare weights are also equally as important.